sivy/monkinetic-2020-content/posts/2004-06-11-testing-a-new-feature-please-be-patient.md

-Slug: testing-a-new-feature-please-be-patient
-Date: 2004-06-11
+date: 2004-06-11
+slug: testing-a-new-feature-please-be-patient
-Title: Testing a new feature.
+title: Testing a new feature.
 Please be patient.
-layout: post
+---
 This is a test.
 Please ignore.

-Thank you for your patience.